KiriVoll/AI-Picture-Generator/README.md

 * **GUI**: implement a graphical interface with the `tkinter` or `PyQt` libraries
 * **Logging**: save the history of requests and responses to a file
 * **Parallel queries**: implement batch generation of promts

+## ❤️ Support
+If you find this useful, feel free to star ⭐ the repo or share your improvements!